echeran/smile-of-murugan/webbook/chapter19.md

 and a woman, meet casually on a deserted road in the fields; he, a Telugu-speaking peddler selling bangles; she, a young and buxom Tamil peasant-woman, whose husband is a drinking ruffian.
-There and then an inner relationship arises between these two strangers-- nothing develops between them in the physical sense; only his fingers speak and a few bangles remain crushed in the dust of the road but the story, five pages in all, is a masterpiece of Tamil prose.
+There and then an inner relationship arises between these two strangers—nothing develops between them in the physical sense; only his fingers speak and a few bangles remain crushed in the dust of the road—but the story, five pages in all, is a masterpiece of Tamil prose.
 Who has ever seen a dusty road in India, with a hot sun in the zenith, and a strong and shapely peasant woman walking on the road in the hot dust, under that sun, will feel the immense